wazizian/voicetex.nvim/README.md

 VoiceTex is a Neovim plugin that enables voice-to-LaTeX functionality, allowing users to dictate mathematical content directly into their documents.
 It provides a seamless integration of speech recognition and LaTeX formatting within the Neovim environment.

+On a more personal note: I wrote this when I injured my dominant arm and I could not write with it anymore.
+This plugin was  written with [aider](https://github.com/paul-gauthier/aider) which was of great help given my situation.

 ## Features

 - Audio recording and transcription